nutanix/calm-dsl/README.md

  - Well established languages have great tooling support: IDEs, syntax checkers, third-party modules, coding practices.
 They see much more community improvements as well (compare the performance of Python 3.0 vs 3.6 vs PyPy)
  - REPL: Python specifically comes with a very good REPL (read–eval–print loop).
 Having an interactive prompt to play around and slowly build objects is an order-of-magnitude improvement in developer productivity.
 Python inbuilt REPL (and also Jupyter (https://jupyter.org) which we will package) is very nice.

-For more YAML bashing, see this https://twitter.com/laserllama/status/1063777131736571905 from the creator of Ansible.
+For more YAML bashing, see this [tweet](https://twitter.com/laserllama/status/1063777131736571905) from the creator of Ansible.
+Also, look at the [#noyaml](https://twitter.com/hashtag/noyaml?src=hash) movement which is now evident due to adoption of Kubernetes.

 ## WHAT